|Position: Job Developer/Interpreter||Classification: Non-Exempt|

 - Perform such tasks and responsibilities as may be delegated.

-Bachelors of Art (BA) or Bachelors of Science (BS) degree preferred.
+Bachelors of Art (BA) or Bachelors of Science (BS) degree preferred .
 Interpreter certification from the Educational Interpreter Performance Assessment (EIPA) with level 4 or above; or National Interpreter Certification (NIC) given by Registry of Interpreters for the Deaf (RID).
 Excellent customer service skills are required.
 Applicants must possess knowledge of interpreter Code of Ethics, and the role of the interpreter.
-Applicants must be fluent in American Sign Language; Have a basic knowledge of Americans with Disabilities Act is desirable.
+Applicants must be fluent in American Sign Language; Have a basic knowledge of Americans with Disabilities Act are desirable.
 Basic computer skills are a must.

 Applicants must possess the ability to relate to and be sensitive to deaf persons with widely varying communication skills and language levels and the ability to work with a diverse, multi-ethnic population.
 A flexible self-starter and a resourceful team player; detail oriented with strong organizational skills, excellent verbal and written communication skills; the ability to prioritize and handle multiple tasks and sometimes with competing deadlines; excellent interpersonal skills and at all times be capable of maintaining a cooperative relationship with co-employees, directors, employers, community members, other agencies and the CEO.
 Punctuality and reliability are required.
 Involvement with deaf community is desirable.
 Applicants must be able to handle confidential situations; have the ability to work independently, take initiative and thrive under pressure in a fast paced environment; must have a professional demeanor, including phone manners and must be knowledgeable of office procedures.